teracyhq/blog/source/_posts/2014-09-24-first-team-building-activity-of-teracy-in-Da-Nang-city.markdown

 **Day 4**

-In the morning we went to play paintball game.
+In the morning we went to play paint-ball game.
 It was a quite interesting team game.
 We also wore as soldiers, looked very majestic.
 We had 6 people, divided into two teams.
 All were ready to fight!

-Prepare for playing paintball game {% img center /images/2014/09/teracy5.jpg %}
+Prepare for playing paint-ball game {% img center /images/2014/09/teracy5.jpg %}

 After the game, we returned to the hotel, relaxed, and checked out to visit Mr Phuong's house - a colleague who lives in Da Nang.
 It was the last night in Da Nang, we must take advantage of the worthful